hapijs/hapi/API.md

   order for this plugin to operate.
 Plugins listed must be registered before the server is initialized or started.

-- `after` - (optional) an function called after all the specified dependencies have been registered and before the server starts.
+- `after` - (optional) a function that is called after all the specified dependencies have been registered and before the server starts.
 The function is only called if the server is initialized or started.
-If a circular dependency is detected, an exception is thrown (e.g. two plugins each has an `after` function to be called after the other).
-The function signature is `function(server)` where:
+The function signature is `async function(server)` where:

     - `server` - the server the `dependency()` method was called on.

 Return value: none.

 The `after` method is identical to setting a server extension point on `'onPreStart'`.

+If a circular  dependency is detected, an exception is thrown (e.g. two plugins each has an `after` function to be called after the other).

 The method does not provide version dependency which should be implemented using [npm peer dependencies](http://blog.nodejs.org/2013/02/07/peer-dependencies/).